Winged Jewels - Winter Hummingbirds in Louisiana

 In Covington, during the winter of 2009-2010 an immature female rufous spent the winter with us.
-Linda Beall banded her in February and we documented the entire banding session in the lens below.
+Linda Beall banded her in February and we documented the entire banding session on Banding a Hummingbird.

 Allen's and Rufous are so much alike (especially the females) that it takes an expert to tell them apart.
 The males usually have more green on their backs than the male Rufous and the Allen's tail feathers are shorter, thinner and more pointed than those of the Rufous.
 We hosted one immature male Allen's in Baton Rouge.

 Broad-tailed hummingbirds look something like Ruby-throated hummingbirds, except the tail is much broader and has dark rusty-red bands at the base of the tail feathers.
 The male's gorget is more rosy red than crimson.
 Their call sounds like a distant Cardinal.
-Female Broad-tails look a lot like female Rufous as they are both Selasphorus.
+Female Broad-tails look a lot like female Rufous as they are both in the Selasphorus genus.

 Calliopes are the smallest of all that breed in the U.S. They are very round with a short neck and tail.
 Some say they look like a feathered ping-pong ball with a head.
 Males are quite beautiful with bright green above and creamy white below and a wine red to reddish purple iridescent gorget.
 Females are similar (without the beautiful gorget) and have pale cinnamon sides.
 A feisty little female spent the whole winter with us in Covington in 2002.
 Calliopes are usually quiet, almost secretive birds, but our female acted more like a Rufous.
 She was banded by Linda Beall.